xavenna/stellar-enigma/README.md

 ## Build
 ### Dependencies

+NOTE: Debian stable (and other stable-release distros) don't ship SFML3 by default.

+TODO: Add sfml3 instructions

-stellar relies on SFML & json11.
+stellar relies on SFML & jsoncpp.
 The object editor relies on gtk4.

 On linux, these can be installed from your package manager.
-On debian, run
-    sudo apt install libsfml-dev libjson11-1-dev libgtk-4-dev

 On other systems, the process is more complicated; it is not covered in this document.